 What happens during miscarriage?

 The symptoms you experience will depend on the cause of the miscarriage and how advanced the pregnancy is/was so may take hours, days or even weeks to complete.
 Usually the foetus, placenta and blood from the uterus leave the body through the vagina. (see ‘the miscarriage process’) You may discover during a routine scan that there is no heartbeat, or even an empty foetal sac.
-Usually, by the time bleeding begins your baby has already died, unless it is around the 6 weeks period when only a small amount of blood is lost and then there is an 80% your baby will be fine (see ‘threatening miscarriage’).
+Usually, by the time bleeding begins your baby has already died.
+The exception is around the 6 weeks mark when only a small amount of blood is lost, then there is an 80% your baby will be fine (see ‘threatening miscarriage’).